2025 Hyundai IONIQ 6 — Carivo review 2025 model shown

 Our take: The 2025 Hyundai IONIQ 6 is a solid, well-rounded ev that covers the essentials without obvious deal-breakers.
 For most buyers in this segment, it's a safe, dependable choice.

-Carivo scores are built from NHTSA crash-test results, EPA fuel-economy figures, manufacturer-published specifications, and long-term owner reliability data.
-Every score is reviewed periodically and updated when new data becomes available.
+Carivo scores are our own editorial assessment, informed by NHTSA safety and recall records, EPA fuel-economy figures, and manufacturer-published specifications.
+Scores are reviewed periodically and updated when new data becomes available.
 See our full methodology →

 Pros & Cons — 2025 Hyundai IONIQ 6